 Good parent-teacher relationships

-A good relationship with your child’s teacher and school is great starting point for handling any problems that come up at school.
+A good relationship with your child’s teacher and school is a great starting point for handling any problems that come up at school.

 Good parent-teacher relationships mean children: